 There is nothing worse than doubting the bait you are using.
-By buying bait such as the bait made by mainline will give you confidence and give you one less thing to worry about when you aren’t catching.
+Buying bait such as the bait made by the mainline will give you confidence and give you one less thing to worry about when you aren’t catching.

 It may take a while to locate these spots, but when you find them, you will catch more carp.

 Areas such as the slopes on islands and weed beds also hold natural food and insects that carp love to eat.